We’ve heard it countless times. Inflammation is bad for health. But what does that mean? And what can we do about it?

 What Are Anti-Inflammatory Foods?

-You are what you eat.
-Because every cell in your body consists of the food you eat.
+You are what you eat because every cell in your body consists of your food.
 Fats, in particular, are essential building blocks of cell membranes.

 Therefore, food can cause inflammation that puts your body under stress, weakens its immune system, and prevents it from functioning optimally.

 Our Western Pattern Diet (WPD) is inflammation-promoting since it contains refined grains, sugar, and chemical food additives.

 Therefore, the best defense against inflammation in the body is a healthy low-carb diet.
 Especially a ketogenic diet has substantial anti-inflammatory impacts.

 Therefore, removing refined grains, sugar, and food additives from your diet is the best way to protect your health.

-For this reason, it makes sense to replace these inflammation-promoting foods with anti-inflammatory foods.
+For this reason, replacing these inflammation-promoting foods with the following anti-inflammatory foods makes sense.

 The following list of the best anti-inflammatory foods reflects my personal opinion.

 Since these best anti-inflammatory foods offer many other health benefits, I have nominated them for the list.

 1. Apple Cider Vinegar

 Even the father of modern medicine, Hippocrates, used the anti-inflammatory effects of apple cider vinegar (ACV).

 The acetic acid and active enzymes in apple cider vinegar help the body metabolize proteins and absorb amino acids more effectively.

 Hence, apple cider vinegar helps to build up healthy hormones, enzymes and repair tissue.
 Through these mechanisms, it helps to recover from injuries, excessive exercise, and chronic pain.